derek164/timescale-taxi/README.md

 GROUP BY day;
 ```

-This was useful for question (3) when calculating the 0.9 percentile in the distance traveled across all trips.
+This was useful for question (3) when calculating the 0.9 percentile in the distance traveled across all trips, where you can roll up percentile data from a continuous aggregate as demonstrated in the Timescale [documentation](https://docs.timescale.com/api/latest/hyperfunctions/percentile-approximation/tdigest#extended-examples)
 ```sql
 SELECT *
 FROM trip
 WHERE trip_distance > (SELECT approx_percentile(0.90, rollup(tdigest)) FROM trip_distance_daily);
 ```

+## ETL Pipeline
+With the database schema defined, the outstanding task was to build a pipeline that makes [TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) available from our Timescale service so that we can answer out questions.
+I broke this down into a few steps:
+1. Download the raw `.parquet` files.
+2. Normalize the data to expected format.
+3. Load the normalized data to Timescale.